Emmybritt/depoiq-assesment-backend/README.md

 # Depoiq Assessment - Backend

-This is the backend for the Depoiq assessment, developed using Node.js and Express.
+This is the backend for the Depoiq assessment, developed using Node.js and Express and graphql.
 It includes RESTful API endpoints to manage the data and integrates with a database for persistence.
 The project was designed following best practices for modularity, scalability, and security.

 ## Table of Contents